 Effect of functions on members of the public

 The functions of the NSW Police Force have an effect on members of the public through the provision of services.
 These services include providing police services to New South Wales and exercises other functions conferred on it by the Police Act 1990 or any other Act.
-NSW Police Force will do any ethical thing necessary for or incidental to the exercise of this function including:
+NSW Police Force will exercise its functions in an ethical manner including:

 The NSW Police Force is committed to providing and maintaining responsive and meaningful customer service to both the community and staff.